A Guide To Wheelchair Injury Claims – How To Claim Compensation

 Wheelchair users could be injured in a number of ways.
 Wheelchair injury claims could be made if an accident that results in injury happened because of a breach of duty of care.
 When a duty of care is breached in a way that causes injury, this is an example of negligence.

-In order to bring a successful personal injury claim, you must be able to show three criteria apply to your circumstances:
+In order to bring a successful personal injury claim, you must be able to show that 3 criteria apply to your circumstances:

 1. A party owed you a duty of care, some examples of which will be discussed later.